ericd-1qbit/the_temple/project_management/Executive Summary.md

 # Executive Summary
+- a summary of the key points in a project plan
+- usually at *the beginning of a project*
 - Goal:
-	- provide simplified, concise view of a project
+	- provide simplified, concise big-picture view of a project
 	- include all information necessary w/o nitty-gritty details
 	- bring clarity to people interested but not directly involved (stakeholders, cross-collaborators)